Do you feel like the topic of D2C is popping up from every corner?

 Why risk your whole business, when you can start with an experiment?

-The safe approach to experiencing D2C is doing a true business experiment.
+The safe approach to experiencing D2C is doing a true business experiment, something we like to call, "opening your own D2C pivot store".
 This is how you learn and gain an understanding to the factors currently unknown.
 It is up to you to then scale up, or shut down the operation, being in full control of your experiment at all times.
 To save time you should find a partner that rather than talking about platforms, starts with asking questions about your business, aspirations, and fears.

 We all understand that planning a new business model needs a thorough understanding and minimizing risks.
 An experienced partner will tackle the difficult questions and uncertainty with your management team and open eyes to new perspectives and opportunities.
 This understanding will then be defined to your Direct to consumer business concept, ready to experiment and bring to life for real business testing.